-NACA urges the Consumer Financial Protection Bureau to strengthen its proposed rule on debt collection practices.
-The proposal does not address existing serious problems within the debt collection market and could expose consumers to increased risk of abuse.
+NACA and 38 other community, civil rights, consumer, and student advocacy organizations joined a comment to the Consumer Financial Protection Bureau urging the CFPB to strengthen its proposed rule on debt collection practices to better protect student loan borrowers.
 All comments submitted by or on behalf of NACA are available here.